When to apply?

 What Out of Hours Care is available?

 Flexible Out of Hours Care is available from 7:00 am to 6:00 pm.
 This provision is registered with the Care Inspectorate.

 Breakfast Club, open to all Nursery and Junior School children, is from 7:00 am - 8:15 am.
 The Breakfast Club is located in the Dining Hall and children are able to enjoy breakfast (cost is included in the session fee).

 The Owlets (After Nursery Club) is based in the Nursery setting.
 There are three sessions available:

 3:00 pm – 4:30 pm; 4:30 pm – 5:30 pm; 5:30 pm – 6:00pm.

-During term time children can attend wrap around care services on a permanent or ad hoc basis.
+During term time children can attend Out of Hours Care services on a permanent or ad hoc basis.
 Children can attend different services on different days or sign up for the full package throughout the session.
 If last minute changes are necessary, we will do our best to accommodate requests.
-Childcare Vouchers can be used for wrap around care.
+Childcare Vouchers and Tax-Free Childcare.can be used to pay for wrap around care.

-The management and staffing of the Breakfast Club and the Owlets is by the Wrap Around Care team.
+The management and staffing of the Breakfast Club and the Owlets is by the Out of Hours Care team.
 All staff are registered with Scottish Social Services Council and hold the necessary qualifications.

 How much does Wrap Around Care cost?